ICAEW secures women in accountancy centenary blue plaque

 “It has been an honour to lead the centenary celebrations throughout my year as President.
 This campaign has engaged thousands of members across the globe, from younger women who have been hugely inspired by the story of Mary Harris Smith, to the 170+ members aged 65 and over who have written to us to share their own career stories.”

 Harris Smith was a remarkable individual.
 She set up her own accounting practice in 1887 and practised until the 1920s.
 She applied on several occasions to be a member of ICAEW and was unsuccessful but did not give up.

 After Parliament passed the Sex Disqualification (Removal) Act in December 1919, which opened up access to many professions for women, she applied again to ICAEW and in May 1920 was admitted.
 In doing so, she became the world’s first female Chartered Accountant and paved the way for more women to enter membership.

 ICAEW has run a wide campaign of celebration throughout Fiona Wilkinson’s presidential year.
 Whilst the COVID-19 outbreak means many event plans are on hold, there are still ways that members can engage with the centenary project:

 A booklet telling the story of Mary Harris Smith and ICAEW’s first female Council members and Presidents is available digitally here

-We are collating female members’ career stories to build a digital archive, which covers members who qualified in the 1940s through to the 2010s.
-The archive is still accepting submissions and is available here
+We have collated female members’ career stories to build a digital archive, which covers members who qualified in the 1940s through to the 2010s.
+The archive is available to visit here

 You can visit ICAEW’s dedicated centenary hub by clicking here, or engage with the Institute’s coverage on social media via the following hashtag: #icaew100years